megamenu

 This fully online course combines lectures, seminars, flipped classroom techniques, case study analysis, virtual lab activities, Problem-Based Learning (PBL), peer review, and collaboration.
 Both formative and summative assessments track your progress.

 Formative assessments provide feedback to refine your study approach, while exams, assignments, projects, and exercises measure your knowledge, skills, and competencies.
-The proctored written test evaluates your understanding of programming in business model development, and a final exam accounts for 100% of your grade.
+The proctored written test evaluates your understanding of programming in business model development, and a final exam accounts for 50% Continuous assessment and 50% Proctored Exam.

 Time commitment